-per silica-air interface.
-This shows that polarization rotation due to out-of-plane propagation in the MPC is a minor concern.
-We attribute this to the tenfold ratio between MPC length and Herriott-pattern diameter.
-The CM reflectivities were calculated from the broadened spectrum and the mirror design.
-How- 167 ever, we measured 76.3 % transmission of a 12 roundtrip Kerr medium free MPC while we predicted 80.3 % transmission from 169 the theoretical reflectivity, implying an average 0.2 % difference 170 per pass.
-Nevertheless, the >99 % reflectivity of the CMs is an 171 advantage over (enhanced) silver mirrors, which have been so-172 far used in all MPCs for sub-10 fs pulse generation [14-17].
-We 173 note that the CM design exhibits a 0.6% lower reflectivity at 174 $1030\,\mathrm{nm}$ than at the wings of the spectrum after MPC 2.
-This ${175}$ helps to remove several percent of the residual narrow band radiation emitted by the Yb:YAG amplifier from the compressed pulses.
-In-fact, the autocorrelation traces of Fig. 3c show that a side pulse with 1-2 ps delay from the main peak is suppressed by 5 dB in comparison to pulses after MPC 1 which is also due to the peak power enhancement of the main pulse.
-From the pulse energy, the FROG retrieval, which covered a 700 fs delay range, and the autocorrelation measurement over a 10 ps range, 183 we derive a peak power of about 2.9 GW which surpasses the 184
+silver mirrors, which have been so-far used in all MPCs for sub-10 fs pulse generation [14-17].
+We note that the CM design exhibits a 0.6 % lower reflectivity at 1030 nm than at the wings of the spectrum after MPC 2.
+This helps to remove several percent of the residual narrow band radiation emitted by the Yb:YAG amplifier.
+In-fact, the autocorrelation traces of Fig. 3c show that a side pulse with 1-2 ps delay from the main peak is suppressed by 5 dB in comparison to pulses after MPC 1 which is also due 181 to the peak power enhancement of the main pulse.
+From the 182 pulse energy, the FROG retrieval, which covered a 700 fs delay range, and the autocorrelation measurement over a 10 ps range, 184 we derive a peak power of about 2.9 GW which surpasses the 185 present bulk-MPC record of 2.5 GW [28].
+An enhancement to 3.5 GW is expected from third-order dispersion compensation which would also suppress the strongest side pulse to about 10 % of the peak.
+The other pedestals stem from the pulse shapes of the amplifier and the first compression stage.
+Owing to the small net GDD per pass, we could readily broaden the pulse spectra to fully cover the CM reflectance band from about 0.6 $\mu$ m to $1.4\,\mu\text{m}$ .
+An experiment with 1 ps pulses from the laser, 45 fs, 193 61.5 μJ pulses from MPC 1, and only 12 cm distance between the 194 Kerr media in MPC 2 yielded an octave-spanning spectrum with 195 a single-cycle FTL (violet line in Fig. 2).
+The spectrum does not 196 exhibit the blue shoulder caused by self-steepening in multiple plate continua [18-21].
+It is dominated by self-phase modulation, which was enabled by dispersion control through the CMs.
+The experiment was done with 12 roundtrips in MPC 2, which were less decisive for the broadening factor than the plate distance due to additional losses.
+However, higher intensities in the Kerr media yield spatio-temporal couplings.
+Consequently, a FROG measurement showed that it is not possible to compress the pulses close to the spectrum's FTL by the CMs we used.
+Tailored CMs could compensate for the characteristic bulk-broadening phase [29].
+Alternatively, the use of thinner Kerr media like in the multiple plate continuum method promises to push achievable durations in MPC 2 toward the single-cycle regime [21].

-Experiment (OSA & FROG measurement), F1L = 7.4 is, $\Delta \tau$ = 8.2 is

-Self-compression, 1 mm silica, full CM designs, FTL = 6.3 fs, $\Delta \tau$ = 7.8 fs present bulk-MPC record of 2.5 GW [27].
-Owing to the small net dispersion per pass, we could readily broaden the pulse spectra to fully cover the CM reflectance band from about $0.6 \,\mu m$ to $1.4 \,\mu \text{m}$ by reducing the plate distance and increasing the number of passes in MPC 2.
-An experiment was conducted with 1 ps pulses from the laser, 45 fs, $61.5 \mu$ J pulses from MPC 1, 12 roundtrips in MPC 2 and 12 cm distance between the two Kerr media.
-This yielded an octave-spanning spectrum with a singlecycle FTL (violet line in Fig. 2).
-However, a FROG measurement showed that it is not possible to compress the pulses close to the spectrum's FTL by the CMs we used.
-We attribute this to spatio-temporal couplings that arose from increased intensities in the Kerr media.
-Tailored CMs could compensate for the characteristic bulk-broadening phase [28].
-Alternatively, the use of thinner Kerr media like in the multiple plate continuum method promises to push achievable durations in MPC 2 toward the single-cycle regime [20].

-Self-compression, 1 mm silica, mean CM design, FTL = 6.3 fs, $\Delta \tau$ = 7.9 fs
+Self-compression, 1 mm silica, full CM designs, FTL = 6.3 fs, $\tau$ = 7.8 fs ---- Self-compression, 1 mm silica, mean CM design, FTL = 6.3 fs, $\tau$ = 7.9 fs